liweinan/jboss-webserver-and-eap-high-availability/HowToUseCommonsDaemon.md

 From the above code, we can see the Daemon interfaces defines four methods that controls you application cycle, which are `init`, `start`, `stop` and `destroy`.
 And `jsvc` will call these methods to start/stop your application properly.
 So it's your responsibility to implement the above methods properly.

-Then we can compile our Java project properly.
+Then we need to compile our Java project properly.

 [^3]: http://stackoverflow.com/questions/7687159/how-to-convert-a-java-program-to-daemon-with-jsvc